caro28/chironata/README.md

 This file performs the following steps by calling other python files in this repository, listed below.

+Note: source (Latin or Ancient Greek) texts skip the first step below.
+They enter the data processing pipeline at "2.
+Segment into sentences."

 1. Extract _translations_ from XML files, suppressing paratext, then post-process the output
 * book-stream.py: Extract from XML, write to .par
 * clean_par.py: Reconstitute paragraphs split by paratext, write to .txt